Welcome to Elementary Music, Art & PE!

 - You may rent an instrument from a private local music vendor.
 (See below.)

 - You may borrow from the FCUSD Instrument Loaner program.
-Information about our loaner instruments is sent home with students during the first week of school.
 We have a limited number of each instrument.
 We can not guarantee that your child will receive their first instrument choice.

-- General Music recorders and all books can be borrowed or purchased.
+- General Music recorders and all books are provided to all students in General Music classes.

 Here are some local private music stores for rentals: